MaGetzUb/Link-Launcher/README.md

 PS.
 I haven\'t tested building this project any Linux distro yet, although there\'s untested code for Linux too.

 ### 2. How to un/install (do it on your own risk)
-Open a console with admin privileges, navigate into LinkLauncher\Windows\ folder, to install run register_linklauncher.bat to uninstall run unregister_linklauncher.bat
+On Windows, open a console with admin privileges, navigate into LinkLauncher\Windows\ folder, to install run register_linklauncher.bat to uninstall run unregister_linklauncher.bat

 ### 3. associations.json
 The associations.json is structured like this: